-- Local funds are raised primarily by property taxes - o Under QBE ,local districts are expected to contribute their "fair share" to schools - o "Fair share" = 5 mills (.005%) of 40% of assessed property value - Many local districts contribute far more than 5 mills; APS has one of the highest school millage rates in the state at 21.64 mills. - Calculated by State DoE, administered by APS - APS property taxes peaked at \$514 million in 2009, troughed at \$413 million in 2013, and are back up to about \$497 million for 2016. - Increase in property values on tax digest leads directly to increased local funding for ANCS and all public schools - SPLOST Funding: (Special-purpose local-option sales tax) - Local districts can propose, and if voters agree, increase sales taxes by up to 2% (for five years) to fund capital outlay (infrastructure) projects for schools (among other uses like parks and roads) - Under state law, charter schools can be included in SPLOSTs but rarely are; APS has never included charter school infrastructure requests in SPLOST funding - Recent development: APS now appears willing to discuss ANCS infrastructure needs with an eye towards including them in its next SPLOST
+- Local funds are raised primarily by property taxes - Under QBE ,local districts are expected to contribute their "fair share" to schools - \circ "Fair share" = 5 mills (.005%) of 40% of assessed property value - Many local districts contribute far more than 5 mills; APS has one of the highest school millage rates in the state at 21.64 mills. - o Calculated by State DoE, administered by APS - APS property taxes peaked at \$514million in 2009, troughed at \$413 million in 2013, and are back up to about \$455 million for 2015 (but still well below their 2009 high). - Increase in property values on tax digest leads directly to increased local funding for ANCS and all public schools - SPLOST Funding: (Special-purpose local-option sales tax) - Local districts can propose, and if voters agree, increase sales taxes by up to 2% 9for five years) to fund capital outlay (infrastructure) projects for schools (among other uses like parks and roads) - Under state law, charter schools can be included in SPLOSTs but rarely are; APS has never included charter school infrastructure requests in SPLOT funding - Recent development: APS now appears willing to discuss ANCS infrastructure needs with an eye towards including them in its next SPLOST